Advanced Fetal Movement Tracker

 4. The timer stops automatically when you reach your target, or you can stop it manually with "Stop Timer".

-5. Click "Reset" to clear the current session and start over.
+7. Use "Reset" to clear the current session and start over.

 Why Track Fetal Movements?

-How We Calculate
+How We Calculate and Analyze

 - Average Time per Movement = Total Time (minutes) ÷ Number of Movements

-Interpreting Results
+Interpreting Results and Feedback

-Tips for Tracking
+Tips for Effective Tracking

 Limitations